2005 Hong Kong electoral reform: LegCo voting

 In the following weeks, the political winds shifted abruptly to a radical direction.
 The radical wing stepped up the call for full democracy by launching a signature campaign in newspapers.
-A dozen political parties and civil groups began for another mass rally just before the voting on the proposal.
-On 4 November, several democratic leaders met with religious leaders Bishop Joseph Zen and Reverend Chu Yiu-ming who persuaded them to vote en bloc against the government proposal.
-A week later, a political advertisement appeared on front pages of several newspapers showing a sandglass in black background with one written phrase: "Tell me, would I live to see universal suffrage?", addressed by "a 78-year-old man."
+A dozen political parties and civil groups began another mass rally just before the voting on the proposal.
+On 4 November, several democratic leaders met with religious leaders Bishop Joseph Zen and Reverend Chu Yiu-ming, who persuaded them to vote en bloc against the government proposal.
+A week later, a political advertisement appeared on the front pages of several newspapers showing a sandglass in a black background with one written phrase: "Tell me, would I live to see universal suffrage?", addressed by "a 78-year-old man."

 As a result, the pro-democrats raised their stakes by demanding a clear road and timetable to full democracy.
-The claimed to veto the proposal unless the appointment system in the District Councils was abolished and a clear road map and timetable were offered.
-The representatives from the NPCSC and Hong Kong and Macao Affairs Office (HKMAO) invited social notables and legislators from the Article 45 Concern Group to a meeting but was turned down by the group.
+They claimed to veto the proposal unless the appointment system in the District Councils was abolished and a clear road map and timetable were offered.
+The representatives from the NPCSC and Hong Kong and Macao Affairs Office (HKMAO) invited social notables and legislators from the Article 45 Concern Group to a meeting, but was turned down by the group.
 The Chief Executive also repeatedly appealed to the public for support on television and radio programmes.

-The democrats launched a rally on 4 December demanding universal suffrage drew estimated 100,000 people.
+The democrats launched a rally on 4 December demanding universal suffrage which drew an estimated 100,000 people.
 The high turnout strengthened the cause of the democrats to veto the proposal.
-On 21 December 2005, the proposal was turned down with 24 democrats voted en bloc against it, although there were continuing rumours that some might switch their position and supported it, except for Lau Chin-shek who abstained.
+On 21 December 2005, the proposal was turned down with 24 democrats voting en bloc against it, although there were continuing rumours that some might switch their position and support it, except for Lau Chin-shek who abstained.